I promised a post on ‘bonds’ from last time, right? So here goes.

 Although Jacky seemed hard to control at times, however, he admitted his respect for Johnny because of Johnny’s patience with all of them.

 There was one time when they were having a concert and Jacky was upset because of a fan’s reaction.
-(Possibly because the arrangement from the organizers that caused fans’ different reactions also, not totally any parties’ fault.)
+(Possibly because of the arrangement from the organizers that caused fans’ different reactions also, not totally any parties’ fault.)
 Johnny was actually the one who cheered Jacky up.

 Another incident where Johnny was very supportive of Jacky was during their first album’s concert, Jacky was so touched that his father was there to see him performed that he sort of broke down after saying words of gratitude.
 Johnny immediately walked over to Jacky and comforted him by putting a hand around his shoulders.
 (Sam also reached over to grab a hold of Jacky’s hand to show some support as well.)